Introduction: Raspberry Pi: Steam Streaming

 Step 6: Find PC's IP Address

 There are multiple ways to determine the IP Address of our PC.
-The first is to follow the same procedure described in Step 5.
-Next we will use the terminal to obtain the address:
+The first process is described in Step 5.
+Another way uses the terminal to obtain the address:

 - In the search bar of your PC type in cmd and press Enter.